 Locations attracting the loading and the loading amounts can be found in the Localities and Location Loadings List.
-To ensure location loadings are only payable where the PQS has incurred additional costs through actual local delivery, eligibility to claim the loading will be restricted to classroom-based (10) and employment-based (30) delivery modes only.
+To ensure location loadings are only payable where the PQS has incurred additional costs through actual local delivery, eligibility to claim the loading will be restricted to classroom-based (10), and employment-based (30) delivery modes only and internal delivery (1) and workplace-based (W) predominant delivery modes only.